 Fragrance allergy is of rising concern and correlates with exposure to fragrance substances.
 A general limitation in exposure may therefore help limit the risk of developing fragrance allergy, and people with hypersensitivity may feel the requirement helps them too.
+Fragrances are not commonly known to be used in paints; however, some types of paints may use essential oils for various reasons, and it is important to emphasize, that essential oils often contain fragrances and largely will be considered fragrances themselves.

 Fragrance must not be part of the product or raw material.
 That means that the product should always comply to the EU Cosmetic Regulation's requirement for using the claim "perfume free" or "fragrance free".
 Masking substances will in most cases be considered as a fragrance and will hence not be accepted in the product.

 It is a challenge to all that there is no generally accepted definition of perfume/fragrance.
 In the EU Cosmetics Regulation (1223/2009/EC), there is a need to actively consider if fragrance is present, if one wishes to use the claim "fragrance free", since a working group under the European Commission has made a technical document on cosmetic claims, addressing this claim, and they state that, "The claim 'free from perfume' should not be used when a product contains an ingredient which exerts a perfuming function in the product, regardless of its other possible functions in the product."
-In light of this, a manufacturer must know if a fragrance substance is present, even if it is not used for fragrance purposes, and should such a substance be present, then the claim "Fragrance free" cannot be applied to the product.
+In light of this, a manufacturer must know if a fragrance be present, then the claim "Fragrance free" cannot be applied to the product.
 The intention of this requirement is, that the manufacturer must actively address this issue, and that the product should always comply to the Cosmetic Regulation's requirement for using the claim "perfume free" or "fragrance free".
 This also means that fragrances mentioned in the SCCS opinion SCCS/1459/11 are not allowed in the final product.
 [SCCS/1459/11].